rohany/rohany.github.io/src/content/blog/research-ideas.md

 Aside from theme 2 of only being exposed to these ideas by rotating with Alex and Fred, I benefitted from the acorns I planted (theme 3) during my rotations by becoming pretty familiar with both Legion and Taco.
-This experience made it possible to see the possible connections between the systems and then actually see the project through by developing a working implementation in a system we called DISTAL.
+This experience made it possible to notice the possible connections between the systems and then actually see the project through by developing a working implementation in a system we called DISTAL.
 One thing I realized partway through the project was that theme 4 was actually in play as well!
 Fred revealed to me (gleefully) after a few weeks of working on the project that he had actually advised a masters student at MIT during his own PhD who attempted to do the exact same thing that I did!
-I was quite dismayed at this reveal, thinking that this problem had already been solved (and thus not interesting to the community) or was just not feasible based on the earlier investigation by the masters student.
-But, my experience with Legion led me to think about the problem in a different way, allowing us to bypass the technical hurdles experienced in the earlier attempt, and we made some surprising connections that gave the work a more satisfying packaging.
-The dense component of DISTAL was finished and submitted within a few months of work, and the sparse component followed quickly after thanks to setting the theory up in the right way during the dense work.
+I was quite dismayed at this reveal, thinking that this problem had already been solved or was not feasible based on the earlier investigation by the masters student.
+But, my experience with Legion led me to think about the problem in a different way, allowing us to bypass the technical hurdles faced in the earlier attempt, and we made some surprising connections that gave the work a more satisfying takeaway.
+I finished and submitted the dense component of DISTAL with a few months of work, and followed up with the sparse component quickly due to setting up the theory in the right way in the dense component of the work.

 ## Legate